Why use a sick day email template?

-As an employer, it can be stressful to find a call out sick email in your inbox.
-It usually means you’ll need to find someone to cover the employee’s responsibilities, often on short notice.
-But it’s important to respond with empathy and support.
-A template makes it easy to craft a quick response and get back to business.
+As an employer, you may feel stressed finding a sick day email in your inbox.
+In most cases, it means you’ll need someone to cover the employee’s responsibilities, often on short notice.
+Despite that, it’s important to respond with empathy and support.
+Using a template can help you craft a quick response and get back to business.

-Because some employees may feel nervous about calling out sick, a supportive response can ease their fears and allow them to focus on healing.
-Email templates can help you consistently strike a caring, empathetic and professional tone.
+Employees may also feel nervous about taking sick leave.
+Receiving a supportive response can ease their fears and help them focus on healing.
+Using a sick day template to write your response can help you consistently strike a caring, empathetic and professional tone.

 How to write a sick day email response

-- Show genuine concern.
-Let your employee know you care about them by expressing concern for their health and well-being.
-Don’t be afraid to commiserate with them—especially if you’ve experienced the same illness.
-Doing so lets the worker know you understand the severity of their symptoms and validates their decision to take the day off.
+- Genuine concern: Let your employee know you care about them by expressing concern for their health and wellbeing.
+Doing so may let the worker know you understand the severity of their symptoms and validate their decision to take the day off.

-- Request critical work information.
-If they’re able, ask the employee to let you know if they have any looming deadlines or outstanding tasks that require coverage.
+- Critical work information: If they’re able, ask the employee to let you know if they have any upcoming deadlines or outstanding tasks that require coverage.
 That way, you’re prepared to delegate as needed.

-- Ask for updates.
-Gently ask the employee to keep you updated on their health so you can plan accordingly.
+- Updates: Gently ask the employee to keep you updated on their health so you can plan accordingly.

-- Mention company policies.
-If your business has policies governing paid sick leave, you might mention them when they become pertinent.
+- Company policies: If your business has policies governing paid sick leave, you might mention them when they become pertinent.
 This might happen if you require a doctor’s note after an extended illness.

-- Offer work-from-home options.
-When an employee is contagious but not out of commission, you can offer the option for remote work.
-The team can stay productive, and the worker can conserve PTO.
-However, keep in mind that working from home while sick can lead to burnout so encourage your employee to rest if possible.
+- Work-from-home options: When an employee is contagious but not out of commission, you can offer the option for remote work.
+The team can stay productive and the worker can conserve PTO.
+However, keep in mind that working from home while sick can lead to burnout, so encourage your employee to rest if possible.

 Sick leave email template examples